-Hitting Odds for Six: Once asked to mop floor, Rinku scripts surreal tale | Sports-Games
+Hitting odds for six: Once asked to mop floor, Rinku scripts surreal tale | Sports-Games

 But Aligarh belongs to Rinku too, whose father would often thrash all his five sons if they tried to give cricket precedence over studies.

 ''To play proper inter-colony or club matches, you needed to pool in money to buy a leather ball and my father would never give me money.
-Once I went to play a match in Kanpur and my mother borrowed Rs 1000 from local grocery store to provide for my pocket-money,'' Rinku recollected back then.
+Once I went to play a match in Kanpur and my mother borrowed Rs 1000 from local grocery store to provide for my pocket money,'' Rinku had recollected.

 ''Papa se hum paancho bhaiyon ko bahot maar padhi hai (All five brothers have got lot of thrashing from dad).
 My father was hawker, delivered LPG cylinders and when he wouldn't be available for the job, we brothers had to fill in and father would sit with a stick till we hadn't delivered,'' the UP southpaw said.

+Their poverty was the reason he got emotional as he didn't have the means to buy a proper match bat for his son, which would cost in excess of Rs 12,000.

+''However, at times, I had become emotional seeing the passion towards cricket in Rinku,'' Khanchand said, adding that he was helpless then.

 Lifting the heavy LPG cylinder requires a lot of strength.
-Rinku and one of his brothers pillion would often carry the heavy cylinder on their bike and then travel through the bylanes of Aligarh to residential areas and hotels for delivery.
+Rinku and one of his brothers would often carry the cylinder on their bike and then travel through the bylanes of Aligarh to deliver it at homes and hotels.

-''Hum paancho bhaiyon ne papa ko kaam mein bahot madad kari hain.
-(All five brothers have helped Papa in his job).''
-So when did his father finally stop beating him up for ignoring studies and playing cricket.

-Within a couple of years, he was in UP U-19 team and in the first year (2014) was directly inducted into UP's One-day team and never looked back.
+Within a couple of years, he was in the UP U-19 team and was then directly inducted into UP's one-day team.
+There has been no looking back after that.

 Once you start playing competitive cricket, there are certain investments and kit is one of the major ones.

 ''At least five or six people really helped me in my journey.
-My childhood coach Masood Amini, Mohammed Zeeshan, who provided me with full kit, including cricket bats, Arjun Singh Fakira, Neel Singh and Swapnil Jain are some people I would always be grateful,'' he had said back then.
+My childhood coach Masood Amini, Mohammed Zeeshan, who provided me with full kit, including cricket bats, Arjun Singh Fakira, Neel Singh and Swapnil Jain are some people I would always be grateful,'' he had said.

+''Rinku has an X factor in him, which will take him to greater heights, and he will definitely make it to Team India.
+Rinku plays aggressive cricket, and can also become a good Test (cricket) batsman, because he has the capacity to switch his role as per the format of the game,'' Amini said about his ward, who averages nearly 60 after 40 first-class games.

-In the past three years, Rinku has moved his family into their new apartment in the city, the first thing he did with IPL money.
-He has paid of all outstanding loans of his family.
+In the last three years, Rinku has moved his family into their new apartment in the city, the first thing he did with IPL money.
+He has cleared all outstanding loans of his family.

 ''Jo dikkate thi saari duur ho gayi, (All problems have been solved),'' the happiness was palpable.

-Rinku Singh has the talent and ability but after Sunday, it can said safely that he has the heart to own the big stage in most difficult of circumstances.
+Rinku has the talent and ability, but after Sunday, it can be safely said that he also has the heart to own the big stage in most difficult of circumstances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)